CANADA FX DEBT-C$ firms after Greek debt sale boosts risk play

 The smooth auction was offseting the negative effects of Moody's downgraded of Portugal's debt rating by two notches to A1 with a stable outlook, Moody's said the government's financial strength was likely to weaken over the near term.
 [ID:nWLA8184]

-Also whetting risk appetite, global equities advanced after Alcoa Inc (AA.N: Quote) delivered a strong start to the earnings season and oil rose above $75 a barrel as optimism about the economic recovery and stronger demand.
+Also whetting risk appetite, global equities advanced after Alcoa Inc (AA.N) delivered a strong start to the earnings season and oil rose above $75 a barrel as optimism about the economic recovery and stronger demand.
 [MKTS/GLOB] [O/R]

 At 8:00 a.m.
 (1400 GMT), the Canadian dollar CAD=D4 was at C$1.0321 to the U.S. dollar, or 96.89 U.S. cents, up from Monday's finish at C$1.0375 to the U.S. dollar, or 96.39 U.S. cents.